BLOG

 How to set up Oraclize in your smart contracts.

-by Crissi Robert on Mon Jul 30
+• by Crissi Mariam on Mon Jul 30

 Smart Contracts are like a closed box, the code inside it cannot communicate with the external world on their own.
 However, it is really important for business applications that its smart contract should communicate with external APIs and data to complete the execution of the business logics.